 5:34pm PT by Lesley Goldberg

-Variety was the first to report the deal.
+Deadline was first to report the news.